Bridgewater knocked out, Ravens beat Broncos, 23-7

 Both the Broncos and Ravens are 3-1, although Denver's wins were against the 1-3 Giants, 0-4 Jaguars and 1-3 Jets.
 The Ravens have a win against the Kansas City Chiefs.

 It was the NFL starting debut of “The Belly.”
 The Broncos played this game without their two starting guards, Graham Glasgow and Dalton Risner, who were out with injuries.
-In their place was Netane Muti and Quinn “The Belly” Meinerz, who entered this game with two NFL starts combined.
-Both by Muti.
+In their place were Netane Muti and Quinn “The Belly” Meinerz, who entered this game with two NFL starts combined--both by Muti.

 At the end of the first quarter, Broncos running backs Melvin Gordon III (4 carries, 33 yards) and Javonte Williams (4 carries, 38 yards) had a combined 8 carries for 71 yards.